AppliedEconBerlin/bsoe_gc_aae_2026/README.md

-### 3 Difference-in-difference (May 8, FW)
+### 3 Difference-in-difference (May 8 and May 15, FW)

+- Recap: Complier analysis in OLS etc (using late_complier ado-file)
+Then:
 - Canonical DID model
-- Event study framework, two-way fixed-effects
+- Event study framework, two-way fixed-effects, triple Diffs
-- Potential issues: Staggered treatment, parallel trends, inference
+- Potential issues: Pretesting, parallel trends, inference, pretesting
-- Misspecification and weighting in OLS
+- Misspecification and weighting in OLS, Bacon decomposition and modern DD estimators

+- Two exercises on this.
+Exercise 6 is DD and DDD, Exercise 7 is on failures of the TWFE estimator in staggered designs with time-varying effects.

 #### References